jensenr30/School/README.md

 School
 ======

-school projects and programming homework.
+this repository is for school projects and programming homework.

+This content is released under the MIT license.